Tracking Biodiesel Profitability

 The profitability of biodiesel production is extremely variable.
 Due to the volatile price nature of biodiesel and soybean oil, its major feedstock, biodiesel profitability can change rapidly from month to month.
 In addition, price variations of its co-product (glycerine) and its energy source (natural gas) add to the variability of biodiesel profits.

-To track the profitability of biodiesel production, an economic model of a typical northern Iowa1 biodiesel plant was created.
+To track the profitability of biodiesel production, an economic model of a typical Iowabiodiesel plant was created.
 This is a 30 million gallon facility with construction costs similar to plants built in 2007.
-The costs and efficiencies are believed to be typical of northern Iowa biodiesel plants.
+The costs and efficiencies are believed to be typical of Iowa biodiesel plants.
 The prices of biodiesel, glycerine, soybean oil and natural gas are updated monthly to compute the current profitability of biodiesel production.

 Monthly Price Variables